 The subsequent erection of a white polymarble statue presented a new official memory for Singapore.
 Raffles was now the first migrant in a country of migrants.
 This strong statement of civic unity, however, created a settler colonial narrative for Singapore, that awkwardly washes away the island’s pre-colonial indigenous history.
 Raffles’s statue becomes a continuing colonial memory, within post-colonial Singapore, that is divisive for some.
 There is very little of the statue that tells the true historical story of Raffles.
 As a symbol of memory, the statue can be decolonised.
 It can be relabelled, moved and reinterpreted, as was done during the bicentenary, when it was surrounded by other figures from Singapore’s past.
 As long as the statue supports a fictitious memory of the “genius and perception” of a great man who “changed the destiny of Singapore from an obscure fishing village to a great seaport and modern metropolis”, the statue will fester in the minds of the disenchanted in the 21st century, and will continue to divide, despite the hopes of post-independence Singapore’s first generation of leaders that Raffles could be used as a unifying narrative.

 Jeevan Vasagar, ‘Singapore should tear down its statue of Raffles’ Nikkei Asian Review https://asia.nikkei.com/Opinion/Singapore-should-tear-down-its-statue-of-Raffles

 Light’s statue was defaced on 1 July.
-It is with irony half Malay son, William Light had his statue defaced in Adelaide (Australia) a few days earlier with the words racist in red paint.
+It is with irony that his half Malay son, William Light had his statue defaced in Adelaide (Australia) a few days earlier with the words racist in red paint.

 apelles1 ‘comment’, https://hyperallergic.com/491725/how-not-to-decolonize-your-museum/